 When I heard the news that they were letting me go home to self-reflect, it felt like I had been struck by a lightning bolt.
 My legs were so weak I couldn’t stand, and I almost didn’t even have enough strength to breathe.
 I thought: It’s over.
 Haven’t all these years of pursuit been in vain?
 What prospects do I still have?
 How am I going to survive in the future?

 After returning home, I was out of my head all day.
 My former aspirations and vows were all gone.
 I looked at my own age and then at how my family had changed over the years: My siblings all got married, while I became a redundant weirdo people couldn’t understand.
 At that point, I felt I had become desolate and helpless to a degree, and so I lived every day in complaint, disappointment, and blame, without a shred of comfort.
 Though I sometimes would think back to the sweetness of the work of the Holy Spirit and the joyous moments of experiencing God’s work, the more I thought about it the more I suffered and regretted.
 I would then bawl my eyes out, asking myself: Will my road to believing in God just draw to an end like this?
 Am I going to just die aggrieved like this?
 I cannot!
 I was in so much pain that I virtually preferred death to living.
 I knelt down and wept, loudly calling out and praying to God: “Oh God!
 Every minute after leaving You has been so unbearable.
 I now understand deeply that what I need is You, and not things for the flesh such as food, clothing, status, and enjoyment….
 These things will only bring me pain and chastisement, mental torment, accusations against my conscience, condemnation and anxiety.
 Oh God!
 I hate and despise myself for not cherishing the opportunity to be perfected that You bestowed upon me.
 I really don’t want to leave You!
 Oh God!
 How shall I walk my future path?
 What should I do?
 Please point out the right path to me.
 How can I satisfy Your intentions under these circumstances?”
 My heart was weeping, and my whole body was shaking.
 Tears of regret, indebtedness, and remorse all intertwined.
 At that moment, I got a taste of what someone conquered by God feels after being abandoned by God for offending His disposition!
 Amid my constant cries and regret, I felt God slowly turning toward me.
 God then enlightened me: “What would you do if you were to again experience trials similar to that of service-doers?
 No matter when, you must follow with one heart and mind … seeking dispositional change until the work of the entire universe is complete.”
-I then also remembered that God once said: “Whether you can’t help yourself or if your rebellious nature has surfaced, remember: Awaken quick afterward!
-Reach up.
-No matter what happens, always reach up.
-God’s work is the work of saving man …” (“God’s Will Is to Save Man to the Greatest Possible Extent” in Records of Christ’s Talks With Leaders and Workers of the Church).
+I then also remembered that God once said: “Regardless of whether you transgress involuntarily or out of a rebellious nature, just remember: Hurry and wake up to reality!
+Press onward; no matter what situation arises, you must press onward.
+God is working to save people …” (“God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks).
 Before God’s tireless word, my heart gradually recovered.
 I saw hope, I understood God’s intentions, and I was no longer confused about which path in front of me to take.
 Right now, God wants me to be a loyal follower, be able to concretely seek dispositional change, and from this moment forth be able to finish the road I had not finished walking as a created creature, no longer asking anything from God.
 At this point, I thought about the words God said after the trial of service-doers, the meaning of which is: Man does not really suffer all that much if he is truly willing to be a created creature….
 Yes, the source of my suffering is my corruption.
 God’s original intention was to not let man suffer so much.
 It’s just that I didn’t want to be a created creature.
 I was always trying to avoid the truth to walk my own path, always wanting to be God, and making people treat me like God.
 How can I then not suffer a lot?
 At this moment, I personally experienced the power of God’s word—it could make me rise from the dead, make me break through all forces of death.
 Now all the difficulties in my heart were resolved by God’s word.
 Like a good rain after a long drought, everything was so fresh, so liberated, so wonderful.
 Yeah!
 God, I was originally a created creature made by You.
 Since I was made by You I shall belong to You and worship You.
 This is my duty and responsibility.
 I should not ask anything more of You and should only be obedient before Your righteous disposition.
 You letting me go home to self-reflect is Your greatest gift of love and protection to me.
 I was tormented by illness because of my disobedience and because I offended Your disposition.
 Based on my actions I should have been cursed by You long ago, but due to Your grace You have allowed me to be alive today.